colinrozzi/fs-mcp-server/SPECIFICATION.md

 1. **Path Traversal Protection**
    - All paths are canonicalized before validation
-   - No relative paths that escape the allowed directories are allowed
+   - Paths must be specified as full absolute paths
-   - When multiple allowed directories are specified, each path is checked against all of them
+   - All paths must be within one of the allowed directories

 2. **Resource Limitations**
    - Maximum file size limits to prevent memory exhaustion